amoteur/bem-core/common.docs/bemhtml-js-syntax/bemhtml-js-syntax.en.md

     )`
 ```

 Arbitrary subpredicate `this.ctx.url` will be true when an `url` field in a context will have a value assigned.
-In this case template's body will be executed.
+In this case template's body will be applied.

 ***